secretsciencelab/secretcampfire/docs/UPGRADING.md

   ![Enable automatic deploys](media/upgrade-4-auto-deploy.png)

-## Syncing your blog to the latest code
+## Syncing your blog to the latest official code

 (Note: Upgrading does not touch any data you have stored your database.
 Your data is kept safe and unmolested.)

 1. Whenever you want to upgrade, login to https://github.com and go to your fork of `secretcampfire`.
 The URL should look like `https://github.com/<yourname>/secretcampfire`.

 2. In your browser's address bar, add `/compare/master...secretsciencelab:master` to the end of the URL.
 The URL should now look like `https://github.com/<yourname>/secretcampfire/compare/master...secretsciencelab:master`.

-3. Verify the changes you are about to sync from the master repository.
+3. Verify the changes you are about to sync from the official master repository.
 Click `Create pull request`.

   ![Pull](media/sync-1-pull.png)